Retrospective Tools

 Summary

-FigJam leads on fun factor, AI & insights, integrations and enterprise-grade.
+FigJam leads on fun factor, AI & insights and enterprise-grade.
 TeleRetro leads on ease of use, retro toolkit and value.

 Scores compared